rust-cli/book/src/tutorial/cli-args.md

 `--pattern="foo"` or `--pattern "foo"`?
 How would you implement `--help`?

-## Parsing CLI arguments with StructOpt
+## Parsing CLI arguments with Clap

 A much nicer way is to use one of the many available libraries.
 The most popular library for parsing command-line arguments